gavinchou/ctags/README.md

 ## What's this?

-This is a branch of Exuberant Ctags, the source code comes from:
+This is a fork of Exuberant Ctags, the source code comes from:
-<http://ctags.sourceforge.net>, see `README`(with no '.md' extension) for more
+<http://ctags.sourceforge.net>, see `README`(without '.md' extension) for more
 details.

 This project, inherited from the original, follows the GNU General Public License